Aave v4 integration

 Operations on the AaveAdapter, in lifecycle order:

 activateVault(vaultId, ...).
-Called by the protocol when a vault activates: deploys per-depositor position proxy (if first vault), mintsvaultBTC, supplies as collateral.
+Called by the protocol when a vault activates: deploys per-depositor position proxy if this is the first vault, mintsvaultBTC, and supplies it as collateral.
 The vault is automatically added to the depositor's position on activation; no separate "add as collateral" step exists.borrowFromCorePosition(uint256 debtReserveId, uint256 amount, address receiver).
 Borrows the specified amount of the chosen asset against the position.
 Validates that the resulting health factor stays above 1.0.repayToCorePosition(address borrower, uint256 debtReserveId, uint256 amount).
 Repays debt.
 Anyone may repay another depositor's debt.withdrawCollaterals(bytes32[] vaultsToWithdraw).
 Removes the listed vaults from the position and initiates their redemption.
 Validates that the resulting health factor stays above 1.0 if any debt remains.reorderVaults(uint256[] newOrder).
 Reorders the vaults in the position.
 The new order determines liquidation seizure order.liquidate(...).
 Direct-redemption liquidation path.
 Restricted: requires the liquidator to be a registered Application Vault Keeper (arbitrageur) with a Bitcoin redeem key.liquidateWithLLP(borrower, llp, amounts, priorityOrder, requestedTokens).
 Permissionless LLP-routed liquidation path.
 Triggered when the position's health factor drops below 1.0.
-The seized vault is escrowed in the LLP (BTCVaultSwap by default) and the liquidator receives a stable settlement asset (WBTC at launch).
+The seized vault is escrowed in the LLP (BTCVaultSwap by default) and the liquidator receives a fungible settlement asset (WBTC at launch).

 The AaveAdapterLens contract exposes corresponding read-only queries: position state, vault state per vault, reserve state per asset.